How we support children with special educational needs or disabilities

 How is the decision made about what type and how much support my child will receive?

 How does the school judge whether the support has had an impact?

-What opportunities will there be for me to discuss my child’s progress?
+What opportunities will there be for parents to discuss their child’s progress?

 How does the school manage the administration of medicines and personal care?

 What support is there for behaviour, avoiding exclusion, and increasing attendance?

 What specialist services and expertise are available at or accessed by the school?

 What training have the staff supporting children with special educational needs, had or are currently having?